Salem's Lot (1979 miniseries): Plot

 At a church in Guatemala, a man and a boy, Ben Mears and Mark Petrie, are filling small bottles with holy water.
 When one of the bottles begins to emit an eerie supernatural glow, Mears tells Mark that "they've found us again."
 Knowing an evil presence is nearby, they decide to stay to fight it.

 Two years earlier, Mears, a successful author, returns after a long absence to his small hometown of Salem's Lot, Maine.
 Mears intends to write a book about the Marsten House, an old, ominous property on a hilltop which has a reputation for being haunted.
 Attempting to rent it, Mears finds that it has already been purchased by another new arrival in town, the mysterious Richard Straker, who is in the process of opening an antique shop with his oft-mentioned but never present business partner, Kurt Barlow.
 Instead, Mears moves into a boarding house in town run by Eva Miller and develops a romantic relationship with a local woman, Susan Norton.
 He befriends Susan's father, Dr. Bill Norton, and reconnects with his kindly former school teacher, Jason Burke.
 Mears tells Burke that he feels the Marsten House is somehow inherently evil, recalling that its original owner, Hubie Marsten—implied to have been a child molester—died of suicide there.
 Mears further recalls a traumatic childhood incident in which he broke into the house on a dare and saw Hubie's ghost.

 After a large crate is delivered to the Marsten House one night, townspeople begin to disappear or die under strange circumstances.
-Mears and Straker are the main suspects as they are both new in town, but it eventually becomes clear that the crate contained Straker's business partner, Kurt Barlow—an ancient vampire who has come to Salem's Lot after sending Straker to prepare for his arrival.
+Mears and Straker are the main suspects as they are both new in town, but it eventually becomes clear that the crate contained Straker's business partner, Kurt Barlow—an ancient vampire who has come to Salem's Lot after sending his servant Straker to prepare for his arrival.
 Straker kidnaps a young boy, Ralphie Glick, as an offering to Barlow, while Barlow himself causes local realtor Larry Crockett to die of fright when he appears.
 Ralphie Glick returns as a vampire to claim his brother, Danny.
 After his funeral, the undead Danny infects a gravedigger, Mike Ryerson, and attempts to prey on one of his schoolfriends, Mark Petrie.
 However, Mark is a horror film buff and manages to repel Danny with a cross.